+The LA Galaxy have signed four players in advance of the start of the 2009 MLS season.
 The club signed goalkeeper Josh Saunders, defenders A.J.
 DeLaGarza and Yohance Marshall and midfielder Kyle Patterson, meaning all four will be eligible for the Galaxy's season opener against D.C.
 United on Sunday, March 22 at The Home Depot Center.
 Per team and league policy, details of the contracts were not disclosed.

 Saunders is the only MLS veteran in the group, having appeared in three games for the Galaxy in 2008 while on loan from Miami FC of the USL First Division.
 A two-time MLS Cup winner, Saunders was drafted by San Jose in 2003 and won an MLS Cup during his rookie season before signing with the Galaxy in 2005 and helping the club win both the MLS Cup and the U.S. Open Cup that year.